-Our relationship with fats over the years has been a complicated affair.
-We’ve all been told we can’t live with them, but it’s the “can’t live without them” part that causes the most confusion.
+Our relationship with fat over the years has been a complicated affair.
+We’ve often been told we can’t live with them – but there’s the other “can’t live without them” camp that causes the most confusion.
 The more scientists discover about fats, the more complex the relationship becomes.
 Ever-changing news on fats — which ones are good and which ones are bad — makes it a challenge to figure out what’s healthy for active people and what’s not.
 Some people try to eliminate fats from their diet altogether.
-But that’s not the answer to obtaining optimal health.
-In fact, quite the opposite is true.
-According to recent research published in the prestigious New England Journal of Medicine, those eating GOOD fats are bound to live a longer and higher quality of life than those sticking to a low fat diet.
+Truthfully, that’s not the answer and likely the worse thing you could do..
+According to research published in the prestigious New England Journal of Medicine, those eating GOOD fats are bound to live a longer and higher quality of life than those sticking to a low fat diet.
 Are you getting enough fat?
 If you’re sick of trying tasteless low-fat recipes with some of your favorite foods, you may be relieved to learn that our bodies need nutritious and fatty foods as an essential part of our diet.

 To find out why, let’s start with a quick summary of the basic types of fat:

-4. Trans fatty acids: These fats, found in products such as margarine, french fries, potato chips, and most packaged baked goods.
+- Trans fatty acids: These fats, found in products such as margarine, french fries, potato chips, and most packaged baked goods.
 These fats are artificial and made through the process of hydrogenation — converting polyunsaturated oils into saturated fat.
 They are harmful substances that can increase cholesterol levels as much as saturated fats do.
 Trans fatty acids are also found in processed foods such as prepared salads and anything else made with hydrogenated oils.
-Avoid these at all cost if you want to keep free of chronic disease!
+Avoid these at all cost if you want to reduce your risk of chronic illness.

-Fatty acids that are necessary for synthesizing hormones, making fat-soluble vitamins available to the body, and maintaining the flexibility of cell membranes.
+Fatty acids that are necessary for synthesizing hormones, making fat-soluble vitamins available to the body, keeping our brain sharp and healthy, and maintaining the flexibility of cell membranes.
 Scientists now know that if you don’t get enough good fats in your diet, your body will store fat in order to perform its daily functions.
 So, if you’re trying to lose weight, maintaining a low-fat or fat-free diet can actually defeat the purpose: EFAs are necessary to ensure normal burning of stored fat by muscle tissue.
 They also help the body burn calories more efficiently.

 In addition, too little fat and infants do not thrive, children do not grow and everyone — regardless of age — is unable to absorb and use fat-soluble vitamins that smooth the skin, protect the vision, boost the immune system and keep reproductive organs functioning.
 The ideal amount: 30% of your total daily calories should come from HEALTHY sources of fat.